soorajkv13/web-scrapper/README.md

 # Web Scrapper #
-Webscrapper will help to obtain a large amount of data from given url and process the required data
+Webscrapper will help to scrape and monitor Products and the prices in Meesho

 ### Prerequisites